 Planning to apply for an NHMRC Investigator Grant?
 Increase your chances of success with this structured program to prepare your application.

-Launching for the first time in 2025, the Bootcamp aims to maximise applicants’ odds of success in NHMRC Investigator Grants by having a structured process to prepare an application and equipping participants with grant writing skills.
+The Bootcamp aims to maximise applicants’ odds of success in NHMRC Investigator Grants, by providing a structured process to prepare an application, and equipping participants with grant writing skills.

-The Bootcamp will take off in early-mid February, with activities running until the NHMRC Investigator Grants round opens (anticipated June 2025).
-There are limited places available, with priority given to those applying in the upcoming round, and individuals with highly competitive track records as determined by the Colleges’ Deans of Research.
+The Bootcamp will take off in mid-February, with activities running into the NHMRC Investigator Grant round (~July 2026).
+There are limited places available, with priority given to those applying in the upcoming round, and individuals with highly competitive track records as determined by the College Deans of Research.

 Applications are by expression of interest.